What you need to know

 But nobody is talking about ADHD.
 Nobody is taking it seriously, nobody seems to care, nobody is even bothering to pretend to care.
 And the reason why?
 Not because it’s any less serious or impacts fewer people, but because despite being one of the most researched and well-established disorders in all of psychiatry, it is also one of the most stigmatised disorders in all of psychiatry.

 What does stigma look like?

 If you’ve ever read anything about ADHD in the media you’ve probably come across the view that it’s something there’s not a full consensus on, that it’s a made up disorder or an excuse to give kids dangerous drugs.
 You might think that it’s a creation of our current society or our current times, or only prevalent in certain parts of the world.
 You might think it only affects kids, or even only hyperactive little white boys.
-These are all examples of the stigmas that ADHD faces today, despite the fact that any scientific dispute over the disorder was put to rest by 1994, 24 years ago, by conclusive evidence from MRI scanning.
+These are all examples of the stigmas that ADHD faces today, despite the fact that any scientific dispute over the disorder was put to rest by 1994, 25 years ago, by conclusive evidence from MRI scanning.
 But that’s not much of a surprise, given how persistent the stigmatisation of other types of ‘deviation from the cultural norm’ in terms of sexuality, ethnicity, religion or gender identity has been throughout history, even when there was plenty of evidence showing that those prejudices were unfounded and irrational.
-Misperceptions are very persistent and hard to get rid of, and if you think stigma against ADHD doesn’t exist, try typing ‘ADHD is’ into your search bar and see what suggestions come up.
+Historically, misperceptions are always persistent, and if you think stigma against ADHD doesn’t exist, try typing ‘ADHD is’ into your search bar and see what suggestions come up.